Immune Boost IV Therapy in Los Angeles: Your Questions Answered

 What's the difference between immune boost IV therapy and the Myers Cocktail?

+The Myers Cocktail is a broader formulation designed as a general wellness treatment.
+The Immune Boost formulation includes higher vitamin C doses and zinc added specifically for immune support.
 Both are effective.
-The Immune Boost is the better choice when you're actively fighting illness or looking for targeted immune support.
-The Myers Cocktail is a strong option for general wellness, recovery, and preventive care.
-See our Myers Cocktail guide for a full breakdown of that formulation.
+The Immune Boost is the better choice when you're fighting illness or looking for targeted immune support.
+See our Myers Cocktail guide for a full breakdown.

 Book Immune Boost IV Therapy in Los Angeles